pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 // CSIStoragePoolStatus contains runtime information about a CSIStoragePool.
 //
 // A pool might only be accessible from a subset of the nodes in the
-// cluster.
-That subset can be identified either via NodeTopology or
-// Nodes, but not both.
-If neither is set, the pool is assumed
+// cluster as identified by NodeTopology.
+If not set, the pool is assumed
 // to be available in the entire cluster.
 //
 // It is expected to be extended with other